St. Kate’s Occupational Therapy History

 In 1937, we became the first Catholic college/university in the United States and the third Minnesota institution to be awarded a Phi Beta Kappa chapter, the nation’s oldest and most prestigious undergraduate honors organization.

-In 1986, we became the oldest healthcare educator in Minnesota having merged with St. Mary’s Junior College in Minneapolis.
-Like our university, the Sisters of St. Joseph of Carondelet founded St. Mary’s and opened it as a nursing school in 1887.
-Today, we operate the Minneapolis location as a coeducational campus that offers associate degree and certificate programs in several healthcare fields.
+St. Mary’s merged with St. Catherine in 1986, making the University the oldest healthcare educator in Minnesota.
+Today, we operate the St. Paul location as a coeducational campus that offers associate degree and certificate programs in several healthcare fields.

-In 2007, we further strengthened our commitment to healthcare education by opening the Henrietta Schmoll School of Health.
+St. Kate’s strengthened its commitment to excellence in healthcare education in September 2007 with the launch of the Henrietta Schmoll School of Health.
+The School’s ambitious mission aims to reshape the education of healthcare professionals at all degree levels.
 Through the school, our expert faculty and staff continue to reshape the education of healthcare professionals at all degree levels.
 Our associate degree occupational therapy assistant (OTA) program serves as a perfect example.

 Contact us to learn more about St. Kate’s commitment to healthcare education.